uni-notes/uni-notes/docs/HSS_Electives/International_Relations/02_History.md

-## Need for history
+## Need for History

-1. give examples for theory
+1. Give examples for theory
-2. justifications for proposals and ideas
+2. Justifications for proposals and ideas
-3. To understand the present
-   Lot of conflicts in middle east are due to WW1
+3. To understand the present (Lot of conflicts in middle east are due to World War 1)
 4. Notice patterns

 ## World War 1

-started in Europe

-High speed of industrialization

-everyone believed that the best way to progress was through industrialization
+Started in Europe, mainly due high speed of industrialization; everyone believed that the best way to progress was through industrialization.

 ### Germany

-dissatisfied

-get surrounded by its enemies quickly
+was dissatisfied and get surrounded by its enemies quickly

-### Reason
+### Reason for dissatisfaction

-1. nationalism
-   1. want an empire
+1. nationalism and wanted an empire
 2. Franz Ferdinand got assassinated

    The political objective of the assassination was to free Bosnia of Austria-Hungarian rule and established of a common South Slav ("Yugoslav") state.
 The assassination precipitated the July crisis which lead to Austria-Hungary declaring war on Serbia and the start of the First World War

 ### Parties